ahnlak-rp2040/picow-boilerplate/usbfs/README.md

 details to an application (such as WiFi details) that would otherwise require recompilation and redeployment.

+The library is written in pure C, so can be safely used with C or C++ based projects.

 Usage
 -----

-The library is baked into the [Picow C++ Boilerplate Project](https://github.com/ahnlak/picow-boilerplate), however it's possible to simply copy the entire `usbfs` directory into your own project, and include it in your `CMakeList.txt` file, and then simply `#include "usbfs.h"`:
+The library is baked into the [Picow C/C++ Boilerplate Project](https://github.com/ahnlak/picow-boilerplate), however it's possible to simply copy the entire `usbfs` directory into your own project, and include it in your `CMakeList.txt` file, and then simply `#include "usbfs.h"`: